 Agora is governed by a Board of five persons, who are elected by the member organisations of Agora and work on a voluntary basis.
 Our Board members are:

-Victoria Romero-Pazos (Secretary General of AGORA) works as international representative and patient advocate for the Galician Rheumatological League and is member of the board and EULAR liason person of the Spanish League Against Rheumatism (LIRE).
+Victoria Romero-Pazos (Chair of AGORA) works as international representative and patient advocate for the Galician Rheumatological League and is member of the board and EULAR liason person of the Spanish League Against Rheumatism (LIRE).
 She has a degree in Art History, Master of Arts in Education, Master in Management of the Cultural Heritage and a Master in the European Union.
 Ms Romero Pazos has ostheoarthritis in her feet due to practicing ballet for 15 years since she was 3.
 Also, she is also the main informal carer of her husband who has a severe ostheoarthritis in the dorsal area of the spine that provoked a spinal cord injury.

 Mr Sebastian Micallef (Treasurer of AGORA) is a Committee Member of ARAM (Arthritis and Rheumatism Association Malta) since 2009.
 Also, he is member of AGORA’s sub-committee which is dealing with the examination of new members applications.
 Mr Micallef is specialized in Good Governance and he often gives lectures on this topic He works for the Maltese Commissioner for Voluntary Organisations where he is mainly in charge of the enrolment and examination process of the application that NGOs submit.